JasonYao3/TTC_transit_delay_proj/README.md

 ## Project Overview
 * Performed extensive data analysis on TTC bus and subway delays to see what caused delays, when and where they happened the most.
-* Merged and cleaned 46 excels files, for over 600k records of transit delays from City of Toronto.
+* Merged and cleaned 46 excels files of raw data from City of Toronto.
 * Engineered variables features from each column.
-* Explored datasets to analyze relationships among features (both continuous and categorical).
+* Explored over 600k records of transit delays to analyze relationships among features (both continuous and categorical).

 ### Have you experienced this before?
 <img src='https://github.com/JasonYao3/TTC_transit_delay_proj/blob/master/pictures/UofT_news.jpg' width="500" height="300">